Midlothian

 The northern side of Midlothian is dominated by the Pentland Hills which provide a dramatic backdrop to the rolling fields that surround the rest of the county, while the River Esk, divided into North and South Esk, adds an idyllic touch to the scenery.

-There are several towns and villages with their own unique characters including Dalkeith, the county town which is home to the majestic Dalkeith Palace, Penicuik which sits at the foot of the Pentlands, and Roslin, famous for the iconic Rosslyn Chapel (as seen in ‘The DaVinci Code’).
+There are several towns and villages with their own unique characters, including Dalkeith, the county town that’s home to the majestic Dalkeith Palace; Penicuik, which sits at the foot of the Pentlands; and Roslin, famous for the iconic Rosslyn Chapel featured in ‘The DaVinci Code’.

 Dalkeith Country Park is another must-visit location, boasting beautiful walking trails that are suitable for all abilities, an adventure playground, and Restoration Yard which is a highly recommended retail and dining spot.